 No, using for a personal purpose including research is considered as an exception to infringement as it under fair dealing provided in section 52 of the act.

-Section 63-A: Increased punishment in case the offence mentioned in section 63 is committed for the second or any subsequent times.
-The imprisonment in such case shall not be less than a period of one year extending up to three years, fine not less than one lakh rupees may extend up to two lakh rupees.
+Section 63-A: Increased punishment in case the offense mentioned in section 63 is committed for the second or any subsequent times.
+The imprisonment in such a case shall not be less than a period of one year extending up to three years, fine not less than one lakh rupees may extend up to two lakh rupees.

-Section 65: If any person expressively makes copies or has in possession any plate (tools with the help of which the process of copying is done) with the intention of making infringing copies of works which are protected by copyright, shall be punished with imprisonment up two years and fine.
+Section 65: If any person expressively makes copies or has in possession any plate (tools with the help of which the process of copying is done) with the intention of making infringing copies of works that are protected by copyright, shall be punished with imprisonment up two years and fine.

 The Bombay high court in the case of Eros International Media Limited and Ors. vs. Bharat Sanchar Nigam Limited and Ors opined that merely viewing the unlawful copy of the film is not punishable in India.
-The offence is in making copies, giving in distribution, public exhibition or for sale or hire without the consent and permission of the copyright owner.
+The offense is in making copies, giving in distribution, public exhibition or for sale or hire without the consent and permission of the copyright owner.
 Keeping the earlier error message in mind court directed the ISPs to have a more generic message and not include “viewing, downloading, exhibiting or duplicating” to avoid confusion in the minds of the layman.

 Since torrent sites only contain the information, so if you download a torrent file it is not a crime but if you start downloading from there, then it is punishable.
 So, the manner of use of torrent is important to depict its legality.
-For example, if used for downloading copyright protected material or any pirated software, then it is illegal.
+For example, if used for downloading copyright-protected material or any pirated software, then it is illegal.

-In conclusion, even if a torrent site is used and the content is viewed, it is not an offence to the extent that it is for personal use.
+In conclusion, even if a torrent site is used and the content is viewed, it is not an offense to the extent that it is for personal use.
 Downloading and copying (may also include from pen-drive to hard-drive or vice-versa) and using the same for selling or hiring, is however punishable.

 (12.08.2016 – BOMHC):MANU/MH/1484/2016